Lamtea/dotfiles-i3/README.md

   - conky-lua-nv
     **(optional)**
     _(aur, If you are not sure,
-    remove lines of 'exec --no-startup-id conky-lua-nv' from '.config/i3/config')_
+    remove lines of 'exec --no-startup-id conky' from '.config/i3/config')_
 - Package manager
   - paru _(aur)_
   - octopi _(aur)_